cloudstateio/springboot-support/docs/src/main/paradox/conventions.md

  @@@ note { title=Important } Remembering that the first letter must always be lowercase, as well as the method and variable naming convention in Java @@@

-Then you will need to use the name property of the '**@Bean**' annotation and define the name following these conventions.
+Then you will need to use the name property of the `@Bean` annotation and define the name following these conventions.

 If your entity class is called ShoppinCartEntity then you can declare the beans as below: